Vaginismus causes the muscles around the vagina to tighten involuntarily. This can cause some pain and discomfort.

 - unpleasant sexual intercourse

 - fear of getting pregnant

-There are a number of self care techniques that can help treat vaginismus.
+A number of self-care techniques can help treat vaginismus.

 Get to know your body.
 Have some time to yourself to explore your body and what feels good for you.
 Make sure you are relaxed, and start feeling yourself around the genital area.

 Get used to what it feels like in and around the outer part of your vagina (the vulva) before trying to penetrate yourself.
 Once you are comfortable and relaxed with that, try inserting your finger gently inside your vagina.
 It may take days or weeks to get to a stage where you feel comfortable enough to do this.
 Once you can do this, feel around inside your vagina with your finger, pushing further in very gently.

 You may want to try inserting a lubricated tampon instead.
 Use the same method, making sure you’re calm and relaxed before inserting anything.

 If you have a sexual partner, you may want to ask them to touch your genitals gently, to try to get used to them being around your vagina.
 Again, this will probably take time before you feel comfortable enough to be penetrated with a finger.